Port Credit: History

-On the reserve a sawmill was set up and timber shipped by schooner to locations around the lake.
-The Credit Mission was set up by Peter Jones to educate the natives and convert them to Christianity.
+On the reserve, a sawmill was set up and timber shipped by schooner to locations around the lake.
+The Credit Mission was set up by Indigenous leader Peter Jones and the Methodist Church to provide education and Christian studies.
+One of its missionaries was Egerton Ryerson.
 However, by the late 1840s, the forest had been cleared and conditions on the reserve declined.
-Negotiations were started by the British to move the natives to a homeland near Owen Sound.
+Negotiations were started by the British to move the Mississauga to a reserve near Owen Sound.
 When the location around Owen Sound was found unsuitable for farming, the Mississauga accepted an offer to move to the Six Nations reserve and left in 1847.

 By 1846, the population was about 150.
 Large quantities of agricultural products were being shipped from the port, and vessels were being built here.
 Two steamers stopped here between Hamilton and Toronto.
 The community had two stores, two taverns, a Methodist chapel and a post office.
 A large area of 4600 acres beside the village was a First Nations Reserve with a chapel and a school.

 The port was supplanted as a trading centre for shipping by the coming of the railway.
 Later in the 19th century, it became known for its stonehooking trade.
 Other industries such as the St. Lawrence Starch Works (1889–1989) and the Port Credit Brick Yard (1891–1927) provided employment for many local residents.
 In 1932 L.B.
 Lloyd built an oil refinery on the old brick yard site and operated by a succession of operators culminating in its purchase by a division of Texaco who operated it until its closing in 1985, when Texaco opened a new much larger facility at Nanticoke on Lake Erie.
 The tallest structure in Port Credit used to be the 320 ft smokestack at the St Lawrence Starch plant which has since been demolished.
 The stack falling marked the change of Port Credit into a residential area from the former industrial hub.